fattureincloud/fattureincloud-php-sdk/docs/Api/IssuedEInvoicesApi.md

 Verify e-invoice xml

-👥 Company context  Verify e-invoice xml format.
-Check if all mandatory fields are filled and if all fields are in right format.
+Verifies the e-invoice xml format.
+Checks if all of the mandatory fields are filled and compliant to the right format.

 ### Example